AzureTruck/IoT/README.md

 - Temperature sensors

-All three devices are connected to the Azure cloud services but third is configured as "Edge" device.
+All three devices are connected to the Azure cloud services but third one is configured as "Edge" device.